Review of Verses Referring to Preferences

 God has made every human being responsible for his own works but has chosen certain people to perform certain duties in accordance with His knowledge who are capable of accomplishing His assigned duties that support the believers of each community to lead a righteous life as part of His plan and promise (2:38, 20:123).
 As the Quran teaches us what is right and confirms not to have any nonsense or ambiguity in it (4:82, 10:32, 41:42), let us carefully review each verse with respect to its context to understand God’s teachings of such preferences to eliminate any confusion or misunderstanding from our hearts:

 1. Moses is preferred over all the people

-[Quran 7:144] He said, “O Moses, I have chosen you, out of all the people (qaala yaamoosa-i innee is’tafaytuka alaa al-naas), with My messages and by speaking to you.
+[Quran 7:144] He said, “O Moses, I have chosen you, out of all the people, with My message and My word (qaala yaamoosa-i inni-i is’tafaytuka `alaa al-naasi bi-risaalaati-i wa-bi-kalaami-i).
 Therefore, take what I have given you and be appreciative.”

 [Quran 2:55] Recall that you said, “O Moses, we will not believe unless we see God, physically.”
 Consequently, the lightning struck you, as you looked.

 [Quran 4:164] Messengers we have told you about, and messengers we never told you about.
 And God spoke to Moses directly.

 [Quran 19:52] We called him (Moses) from the right side of Mount Sinai.
 We brought him close, to confer with him.

 [Quran 28:43] We gave Moses the scripture – after having annihilated the previous generations, and after setting the examples through them – to provide enlightenment for the people, and guidance, and mercy, that they may take heed.

 2. Some prophets are preferred over others